pytzen/pytzen/README.md

 from dataclasses import dataclass, field

 class MetaType(type):
     """Metaclass for ProtoType class.
 It is responsible for adding the meta_attr attribute to the class and initializing the ProtoType class.

+    Class Attributes:
+        DIR: Output path where the config.json must be located.

     Methods:
         __new__: Adds the meta_attr attribute to the class.